Prepare yourself for the

 Dana Dinosaur Quarry

-Another private site, the Dana Dinosaur Quarry near Ten Sleep, Wyoming is rapidly becoming a major dinosaur quarry.
+Another private site, the Dana Dinosaur Quarry near Ten Sleep, Wyoming has rapidly become a major dinosaur quarry.
 Over a dozen individual skeletons have so far been discovered, representing a variety of species, including predator and prey, both large and small, including "Einstein", a huge Apatosaurus which was recently displayed in the Abu Dhabi airport.

 Paleontologists from the Smithsonian Institution, National Museum of Natural History, led by Dr. Michael Brett-Surman, collected marine reptile specimens from a Bighorn Basin site, which was discovered in 1994 by Row Manuel.
-A reproduction of one of the Ichthyosaur specimens, “Ikky”, is currently on display in the Bighorn Basin Geoscience Center in Greybull, Wyoming.
-Also, Dr. Robin O'Keefe, a biology professor at Marshall University, recently collected a previously unknown species of plesiosaur, Tatenectes laramiensis, near Greybull - click on NEWS to read the story.
+A reproduction of one of the Ichthyosaur specimens, “Ikky”, is currently on display in the Shell Post Office in Shell, Wyoming.
+Also, Dr. Robin O'Keefe, a biology professor at Marshall University, collected a previously unknown species of plesiosaur, Tatenectes laramiensis, near Greybull.

 Red Gulch Dinosaur Tracksite